Skip to main content

 Supervisors: Dr Vincent Caudrelier

-This PhD project proposes to investigate this quantization problem by taking advantage of the integrability of the theory encoded in the multiform.
+This PhD project proposes to investigate this quantisation problem by taking advantage of the integrability of the model encoded in the multiform.
 Since multiforms apply equally well for finite or infinite dimensional systems, we expect that one should be able to describe quantum mechanical systems and quantum field theories for which the classical Lagrangian multiform is known.
 Current examples abound and include: the Toda chain, Gaudin models, the sine-Gordon equation, the modified Korteveg-de Vries equation, the nonlinear Schrödinger equation, Zakharov-Mikhailov models which contain

 Quantum Variational Principle and Discrete Integrable Systems